-After visiting Poland, I realized that Polish traditional cuisine deserves an exclusive post.
-Are you ready to gain a few pounds?😋 So let’s see what delicious dishes I tried and tasted in this beautiful country.
+After visiting Poland, I realized that traditional Polish food deserves an exclusive post.
+Are you ready to gain a few pounds?😋 So let’s see what delicious dishes I tried and tested in this beautiful country.

 Polish national dishes are very hearty, but, despite this, they are very tasty.
 Most Polish treats are meat dishes that are prepared in a variety of ways.
 Personally, I recommend trying soups, breaded pork, bigos stew, golabki, and pierogi.

 In Poland, they bake excellent bread and make delicious sausage.
 Also very popular are various pickles made from cucumbers, cabbage, and tomato.